 The reason for this refusal derives from the incredible controversy that broke out two years earlier at the Csai Convention for the assignment of the Constructors' prize to Ferrari, when Enzo Ferrari received petty accusations because the regulations attributed the Csai contribution to his company.
 The decision is therefore logical and understandable, and the desire that accompanies it is very noble, both for the reflection on the sport of driving and for the moral one.
 The pain and anguish felt for the loss of his beloved son Dino have not been dulled by time.
 With the days leading up to the race weekend over, on Wednesday, March 3, under the sun of the hot South African summer, the Formula 1 circus is preparing to experience the second episode of the World Championship, the South African Grand Prix.
 The race, which had been cancelled due to financing difficulties and rescheduled in extremis on January 6, 1976, is scheduled for Saturday, March 6, 1976, on the Kyalami track near Johannesburg.
 All eyes are on Ferrari and on World Champion Niki Lauda, who at the end of January opened the 1976 season with a brilliant success in the Brazilian Grand Prix.
 The single-seaters from Maranello are the machines to beat everywhere, and the English hope to succeed at least this time.
 In this regard, it seems that special financing is ready for Cosworth if more than fifty percent of the races should be won by Ferrari with its twelve-cylinder boxers.
 Compared to the Brazilian Grand Prix there are some changes in the teams present at Kyalami: besides the already mentioned Ronnie Peterson who runs with the March, in place of the Italian Lella Lombardi who had to give up her place, also Andretti leaves Lotus and returns to Parnelli.

-In place of the two outgoing drivers, the English team engages the Swedish Gunnar Nilsson, who should have already debuted in Brazil, but was blocked by an option of the March, and Bob Evans, but only for two races.
+In place of the two outgoing drivers, the English team engages the Swedish, Gunnar Nilsson, who should have already debuted in Brazil, but was blocked by an option of the March, and Bob Evans, but only for two races.
 Renzo Zorzi is, perhaps only temporarily, replaced by the French Leclère on the Wolff-Williams.
 There is no traditional patrol of local teams, partly because of the cessation of the local Formula 1 championship: only Ian Scheckter, with a Tyrrell of the Lexington team, is entered in the race.
 Moreover, the Copersucar brings only Emerson Fittipaldi, while the B.R.M., although entered, does not take part in the race for the absence of a ready chassis.
-To signal the presence of Lunger with the Surtees, that has found a sponsor in a company of prophylactics, the Durex, but that in Kyalami still runs with alternative colors, and the return of the Hesketh, in the sense that a car of the disappeared team of the Englishman Lord has been purchased by the Austrian Ertl.
+To signal the presence of Lunger with the Surtees, that has found a sponsor in a company of prophylactics, the Durex, but that in Kyalami still runs with alternative colours, and the return of the Hesketh, in the sense that a car of the disappeared team of the Englishman Lord has been purchased by the Austrian Ertl.
 Wednesday, March 3, 1976 takes place the first day of tests, divided into two sessions, for a total of about two hours and a half.
 James Hunt, who has replaced this year the Brazilian Emerson Fittipaldi at the wheel of the McLaren, passed to Copersucar, is the fastest, followed by Lauda and Vittorio Brambilla.
 Regazzoni gets the seventh time together with Jarier.
 Hunt laps in 1'16"59, against Lauda's 1'16"90 and Brambilla's 1'17"11.
 Hunt and Lauda are the only drivers to go under 1'17"0. performance lower than those obtained in recent days in private training.
 Both technicians and drivers confess:

 "But it was much hotter today, and the performance of the engines could only be lower".